Migrating Monolith to Microservice Architecture – the Path

 Decompose to travel service.

-We don’t have much of code left in the monolith, so let’s go ahead and take the last marketing service out.
+We don’t have much of a code left in the monolith, so let’s go ahead and take the last marketing service out.

 Monolith decomposed to macroservices.